International Programme in Humanities

 Reason for payment: PROGRAMMA IPH – Prof. Arturo Marzano

 How to Apply

-Application deadline: May 15th, 2017 (EU students who do not need VISA are allowed to apply until June the 29th, 2017)
+Application deadline: April 30th, 2018 (EU students who do not need VISA are allowed to apply until June 1st, 2018)

-Students will be informed whether they have been accepted or not within two weeks after applying.
+Students will be informed whether they have been accepted or not by May 15th (EU students will be in formed by June 15th).
 Those who have been accepted will receive by email an acceptance letter.